sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 a unit strictness type just for this particular call site.

-A call to `const` with two arguments (so `arity == 2` when we hit the variable) would pass the arity check and return the `<S,_><L,_>` signature from above.
+A call to `const` with two arguments (so `arity == 2` when we hit the variable) would pass the arity check and return the `<S,_><L,_>` (resp. `S,L,..` in our syntax) signature from above.
 The application case at any call site would then unleash the proper argument strictness on the concrete argument expressions.

 What remains is handling let-bindings.
 Let's look at the non-recursive case first: